-(1) Percentage of the projected "1 year" interest margin of each unit.

-(2) Percentage of Core Capital per unit.

-(3) In Europe, it is considered that rate will move further downward to levels more negative than the current ones.
+- (1) Percentage of the projected "1 year" interest margin of each unit - (2) Percentage of Core Capital per unit - (3) In Europe it is considered that rate will move further downward to levels more negative than the current ones

-The BBVA Group's balance sheet hold a positive and moderate exposure to rise in interest rates caused primarily by the euro and USD balance sheets.
-However, in Europe, the decline in rates is still bounded as a result of interest rate levels very close or even below zero, thus preventing the occurrence of extremely adverse scenarios.
+The BBVA Group's balance sheet hold as positive and moderate exposure to rise in interest rates caused primarily by the euro and USD balance sheets.
+However, in Europe, the decline in rates is still as a result of interest rate levels

-3.7 Liquidity Risk
+3.7.
+Liquidity Risk

-3.7.1 Liquidity and Funding Strategy and Planning
+3.7.1.
+Liquidity and Funding Strategy and Planning